shimondoodkin/rawgithub/README.md

 a node.js proxy to raw.github.com that adds mime, this is your own proxy because rawgithub.com is not realtime.

-to run a local wargithub server:
+to run a local rawgithub server:

 	git clone https://github.com/shimondoodkin/rawgithub.git
 	enter to the folder rawgithub and run: